ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 Run the Workflow Using Rocoto
 --------------------------------

 The information in this section assumes that Rocoto is available on the desired platform.
-All official HPC platforms for the UFS SRW App release make use of the Rocoto workflow management software for running experiments.
+All official HPC platforms for the UFS SRW App make use of the Rocoto workflow management software for running experiments.
 However, if Rocoto is not available, it is still possible to run the workflow using stand-alone scripts according to the process outlined in :numref:`Section %s <RunUsingStandaloneScripts>`.

 There are three ways to run the workflow with Rocoto: (1) automation via crontab (2) by calling the ``launch_FV3LAM_wflow.sh`` script, and (3) by manually issuing the ``rocotorun`` command.

 .. note::
-   Users may find it helpful to review :numref:`Chapter %s <RocotoInfo>` to gain a better understanding of Rocoto commands and workflow management before continuing, but this is not required to run the experiment.
+   Users may find it helpful to review :numref:`Section %s: Rocoto Introductory Information <RocotoInfo>` to gain a better understanding of Rocoto commands and workflow management before continuing, but this is not required to run the experiment.

-Optionally, an environment variable can be set to navigate to the ``$EXPTDIR`` more easily.
+Optionally, an environment variable can be set to navigate to the experiment directory (``$EXPTDIR``) more easily.
 If the login shell is bash, it can be set as follows:

 .. code-block:: console